vudiephung/COMS6200_Computer-Networks-II_TeamE_SDN-Load-Balancer/README.md

 In Randomised Static, the load balancer simply selects a port randomly.

-### IP-Based Hashmap
+### PacketHash

-To select a chosen port, the IP-address of the packet will be hashed using the Java hashCode() and modulo.
+To select a chosen port, the source IP address and TCP port of the packet will be hashed using the Java hashCode() and modulo.
 This is then used to select a port from a list of ports.
 As a result, packets with the same IP will be assigned to the same server.

+### PacketBased